Terra Preta, Biochar, Leonardite and the home gardener

 If you are as excited as me about what these materials can do for our difficult Eltham soils; then I have some bad news for you.
 None of the materials is easy to obtain at a reasonable cost.

 The few sources of biochar (as found on the internet) are quite expensive, especially on a dry weight basis.
 Pure charcoal can be purchased but the type used for water purification is expensive – upwards of $5/Kg; and pure charcoal made for burning in BBQs can be bought for around $1.50/Kg but would need to be crushed down to a smaller size before use in soil, and ideally would be pre-treated with fertiliser and microbes (e.g. compost or manure) before use.
 Horticultural charcoal ready for use can be bought at Bunnings for about $1.60/litre, but charcoal is light, so that works out at $4/Kg.
-A company called Graysons sell biochar online at $22.50 plus shipping for 25 litres (approx. 8-9 Kg), i.e. around $3/Kg, but shipping then more than doubles the cost!
-There is one relatively cheap and common source though – the charcoal that is sometimes left unburned when a fire goes out or is doused with water.
+A company called Graysons, in Bayswater, sell biochar at $23 for 25 litres (approx. 8-9 Kg), i.e. around $3/Kg.
+A relatively cheap and common source is the charcoal that is sometimes left unburned when a fire goes out or is doused with water.
 In my case, I had a burn heap where charcoal had accumulated over years and I have now set that aside for garden use.
 It has the added advantage of being mixed with ash, a rich source of potassium and other important minerals.
 Also, Bulleen Art and Garden (BAAG) sell a bulk soil improver (~$80/cubic metre) which is based on composted wood with added biochar, although the amount of biochar is undefined.

 The situation with Leonardite is a bit more hopeful.
 It can be purchased in bulk at Maddingley (Bacchus Marsh) for about $45/tonne (i.e. about 5 cents per Kg), but only in bulk, not the smaller amounts most home gardeners would use.
 Thus, home gardeners who are keen enough would need to take a trailer there and get loaded up.
 At least you would have plenty!
 Just be warned that both biochar and Leonardite are fairly dirty so be prepared with old clothes, gloves etc.